 - 3 out of 10 women prefer masturbation to sex.

 - Around 40% of married couples resort to masturbation as a result of unpleasant sex.

 - Sex toys can help to exercise masturbation in a more pleasant way.

 - The month of May is celebrated as International Masturbation Month worldwide.

 1- Masturbation leads to happiness

-Masturbation releases various pleasure hormones such as dopamine, norepinephrine, serotonin, oxytocin, vasopressin, nitric oxide and hormone prolactin, which act as stress buster and pleasing agent for people.
+Masturbation releases various pleasure hormones such as dopamine, norepinephrine, serotonin, oxytocin, vasopressin, nitric oxide and hormone prolactin, which act as a stress buster and leasing agent for people.
+(4)

 2- Improves sex life